 - Don’t leave your cybersecurity to chance, leave it to us

-Why financial services is a top target for cyberattack and where do the threats come from?
+Why is the financial services sector a top target for cyberattacks and where do the threats come from?

-So when analysing how to protect your company from cyberattacks, it pays to know your enemy.
-The threats range from common script-kiddies (who don’t write malicious code, for example, but use existing techniques.
-However, the more serious perpetrators can be organised crime organisations we mentioned above to state-sponsored actions.
+So, when learning how to protect your company from cyberattacks, it pays to know your enemy.
+On the one hand, cyberthreats can derive from common script-kiddies who don’t write malicious code but use existing techniques.
+However, the more serious perpetrators can be organised crime organisations and state-sponsored actions.

-What’s particularly worrying is that North Korea’s advanced tactics, techniques, and procedures (TTPs) have spread to – and are being duplicated by – other threat actors in the cybercriminal community can continue the attacks before any response.
+What’s particularly worrying is that North Korea’s advanced tactics, techniques, and procedures (TTPs) are being duplicated by others.
+The spread of these TTPs means that the cybercriminal community can continue the attacks before any response.

 What motivates financial services cyberattacks?

-The above mentioned F-Secure report breaks down what motivates the various individuals, groups and states involved in cybercrime into three distinct groups: data theft, data integrity and sabotage, and direct financial theft.
-This an is important insight because once you understand why various threat actors might target your business, you can then more accurately measure your cyber risk, work out how to protect your company from cyberattacks and implement appropriate methods of protection.
+A report from F-Secure breaks down what motivates the various individuals, groups and states involved in cybercrime.
+They defined three distinct groups: data theft, data integrity and sabotage, and direct financial theft.
+This insight is key to understanding why various threat actors might target your business.
+From there you can then more accurately measure your cyber risk, work out how to protect your company from cyberattacks, and implement appropriate methods of protection.

-In today’s ever-evolving threat landscape, researchers found that techniques to steal funds are undertaken in a range of ways from phishing to credential stuffing and across the spectrum of systems, including Swift payment operators, inter-bank payment switch applications and automated teller machines (ATMs).
+In today’s ever evolving threat landscape, there are now a range of techniques used to steal funds.
+From phishing to credential stuffing, perpetrators work across the spectrum of systems.
+This includes Swift payment operators, inter-bank payment switch applications and automated teller machines (ATMs).

-More sophisticated threats include the use of distractive malware, supply chain compromises.
+More sophisticated threats include the use of distractive malware and supply chain compromises.
 Some cybercriminals even go so far as to create customised TTPs for a specific target.

-This is a type of cyberattack where stolen account credentials, consisting of lists of paired up usernames (and/or email addresses) and the corresponding passwords, are used to gain unauthorised access to user accounts through large-scale automated login requests directed against a web application.
+This is a type of cyberattack where stolen account credentials are used to gain unauthorised access to user accounts.
+This consists of listing paired up usernames (and/or email addresses) and the corresponding passwords, through large-scale automated login requests directed against a web application.

-Criminals can make money by hijacking accounts in this way or reselling the lists they create.
-As such, we’ve seen a whole underworld economy develop to target financial services organisations and their customers.
+Cybercriminals can make money this way by hijacking accounts or reselling the lists they create.
+As such, there is a growing underworld economy whose purpose is to target financial services organisations and their customers.

-You can’t afford to take your eye of the tried and tested threats
+You can’t afford to take your eye off the tried and tested threats

 These are SQL injection (SGLi), local file inclusion (LFI), cross-site scripting (XSS) and OGNL Java injection.
 What’s more, these threats continue to be used by attackers years after patches to protect against them were issued.